-Ellern Mede’s Outpatient Treatment Programmes are offered in a range of London locations including Ellern Mede Harley Street, Ellern Mede Wimpole Street, and by arrangement at Ellern Mede Ridgeway or our Ellern Mede Barnet.
-These modular eating treatment programmes can be planned in four week blocks for ease of planning and budgeting or can simply be booked as you wish.
+Ellern Mede’s Outpatient Treatment Programmes are offered at Ellern Mede Ridgeway or Ellern Mede Barnet.
+These modular eating treatment programmes can be planned in four, six or eight week blocks for ease of planning and budgeting or can simply be booked as you wish.
 Most clinical sessions are one hour although an initial therapeutic assessment is between 1.5 to 2 hours.
 Telephone or Skype support sessions can be arranged as part of the care plan, once a care plan is active.
-During an Outpatient Treatment Programme, we work with your GP for physical monitoring or this can be arranged by the clinic.
+During an Outpatient Treatment Programme, we work with your GP for physical monitoring and blood tests.
 All programmes and leading eating disorder therapies are available in standard or intensive types of programme depending on the patient’s needs or preferences.
-These are private services and payment needs to be made in advance for the treatment of eating disorders.
-Ask for our Terms and Conditions prior to your initial appointment.
+These are private services and payment needs to be made in advance or be authorised in advance by a medical insurer.
+We will send you Terms and Conditions prior to your initial appointment.

 Family Therapy Based Programmes for Patients and their Families Outpatient/Inpatient

-Ellern Mede’s specialist Family Therapy service supports patients and their families, drawing on family strengths and relationships to support recovery from the eating disorder.
+Ellern Mede’s specialist Family Therapists support patients and their families, drawing on family strengths and relationships to support recovery from the eating disorder.
 The philosophy of care behind Ellern Mede’s family therapy work emphasises two important principles: the cause of the eating disorder is unknown; we recognise the essential role of the family in recovery.